divyansh-goyan/literacy-rate-of-india-using-python/README.md

 **Instructions:**
-1. Install dependencies: Open a terminal or command prompt and run the following commands for the required libraries: pip install pandas matplotlib numpy #Houwever, Numpy is pre installed with pandas itself
+1. Install dependencies: Open a terminal or command prompt and run the following commands for the required libraries: pip install pandas matplotlib numpy #However, Numpy is pre installed with pandas itself
 2. Use code with caution.
 3. content_copy
 4. Run the analysis: Execute the Python script: